Play On In: Immerse Yourself in Mountain Sounds

 Jam Sessions, Drum Lessons and Musical Tours in Asheville

 Music here isn’t passive.
 You can join in and contra dance at the Grey Eagle or practice your drumming at Skinny Beats so you’re ready to participate in Friday night’s drum circle.
-Take the Moog Factory Tour and learn about the genius of Ashevillian Bob Moog, who invented and perfected the Theremin, an innovation which totally changed American rock and roll music.
-Buy yourself a handcrafted mandolin or hammered dulcimer at Black Mountain’s Song of the Wood or add to your vinyl collection at Karma Record Shop.
+Take the Moog Factory Tour or tour the Moogseum and learn about the genius of Ashevillian Bob Moog, who invented and perfected the Theremin, an innovation which totally changed American rock and roll music.
+Buy yourself a handcrafted mandolin or hammered dulcimer at Black Mountain’s Song of the Wood.

 Or grab a chair and join a jam session that gathers together the area’s more traditional sounds.
 In the summertime, on Saturday nights, “right around sundown,” Shindig on the Green – which has been a downtown Asheville staple for fifty years – features cloggers, musicians and novice amateurs who want to bring their instrument and give the stage a try.